MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/manage-proforma-invoice-sales.md

 ### Edit invoice line details

-The following fields are available on a invoice line detail that is backed by a unbilled sales actual:
+The following fields are available on an invoice line detail that is backed by an unbilled sales actual:

 | Field | Relevance, purpose, and guidance | Downstream impact |
 | --- | --- | --- |